 In its most ambitious formulation, the Confucian programme of etiquette was conceived as moral cultivation that would train practitioners in the host of expressive elements that structure our interactions with others.
 Early Confucian texts reference aspects of etiquette we contemporaries find familiar, such as conventions of polite speech, but they also reference aspects more likely to elude us, such as facial expression and bodily demeanour.
 Throughout, they suggest that we must worry about more than whether we will fail to break with polite habit when justice would demand.
 Indeed, the greater worry is that absent respectful habits, we will do harm, injuring both others with whom we seek community and our own efforts to sustain values we circumspectly prize.
 Etiquette, the Confucians offer, provides a behavioural and bodily scaffolding that supports both moral dispositions within and moral conduct without.

-Amy Olberding is the Presidential Professor at the University of Oklahoma.
-This essay is based on her article ‘Etiquette: A Confucian Contribution to Moral Philosophy’, published in Ethics.
-Her research interests include ethics and Chinese philosophy.
+This essay is based on the article ‘Etiquette: A Confucian Contribution to Moral Philosophy’ by Amy Olberding, published in Ethics.